 - Eye protection

-I would emphasize the importance of knowing what the seed looks like for each plant you are processing.
-This will help you know which size screen to use and will help you to be certain you’re not tossing the seed away thinking it is the residual dust.
-Seeds of plants like Eastern Shooting Star (Dodecatheon meadii) and Tall Cinquefoil (Potentilla arguta) are small enough that it would be easy to toss them out thinking they were dust particles.
+I emphasize the importance of knowing what the seed looks like for each plant you are processing.
+This will help you determine the proper screen size to use and will ensure you’re not tossing out the seed thinking it is the residual dust.
+Seeds from Eastern shooting star (Dodecatheon meadii) and tall cinquefoil (Potentilla arguta) are tiny and it would be easy to toss them thinking they were dust particles.

-The seeds with fluff on them are scraped or rubbed across the screens with the bin underneath.
-Some examples of fluff seed include asters and goldenrods.
-Jim custom made the screens I’m using to fit a specific plastic bin so when I was scraping, the screen part and the bin part would not separate.
+The seeds with fluff are scraped or rubbed across the screens with the bin underneath.
+Some examples of “fluff seed” include asters and goldenrods.
+Jim custom made the screens to fit a plastic bin.
+I have no worries about losing seed because the screen isn’t securely set.
 The bins are made of ¾” pine cut to 21 ½”long, 15 ¼” wide, and 5 ½” deep.
 Construction is with screws.
 One is covered with ¼” hardware cloth and the other is covered with ½” hardware cloth stapled to the wood.
-Make sure the hardware cloth is cut so there are no loose metal ends as these will catch on your gloves and clothes.
+Make sure the hardware cloth has no ragged edges to catch your gloves and clothes.

-Silphium spp seeds are very large and I process them in the same way I process fluff.
+Silphium seeds are large.
+I process them the same as I process fluff seeds.
 The photos show me using my 12×12 screens but I also use the hardware cloth screens as well.

-Hammermilled seed will need further screening to remove the chaff.
+Hammermilled seed need further screening to remove the chaff.
+The hammermill simply breaks the pods apart; it doesn’t separate the seeds.
 I use 4 sizes of screens with round holes: 3/16, ¼, 3/8, and 5/8.
-I purchased these from Hoffman Mfg. (http://www.hoffmanmfg.com/products/hand-screens.html).
+I purchased these from Hoffman Mfg.
 My frame is 12” x 12”, which is a good size for the amount of seed that we process.

 The chaff, all the stuff leftover from the actual seeds, has small amounts of good seed in it.
-I tend to collect the chaff in bags that I have labeled as 1) dry chaff, 2) wet chaff, 3) savanna chaff.
-This separation allows me to spread the chaff into the restoration areas best suited for that seed to germinate.
-Often I’ll use the chaff for overseeding certain areas.
+The chaff goes into bags labeled for their appropriate habitat, e.g. dry chaff, wet chaff, savanna chaff.
+This makes it easy to spread the chaff into the appropriate habitat.